noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/1/2022 This sick dog of **Andreu**, a dog that poison the Catalan society because them republican sentiment, follow to say stupidities about that I cannot do complaint against him and the human trade network transmitted upon the heads of the Catalans.
 - 7/1/2022 Aurora speaking with **Francesca**: "do you think that he will commit suicide?"
 - 7/1/2022 05:25 heavy stalk by **Francesca** and **Aurora**.
 Wake up for electroshock torture.
+- 7/1/2022 09:51 **Francesca** follow to torture.
+Now she apply electroshock to my stomach using electromagnetic weapons.
+Follow to humiliate and stalk.
+I'm so tired.